The last year has been tough on everyone – not least caravan owners.

 Time spent in their caravans

 It will come as no surprise that most of our survey respondents have spent significantly less time in their caravans than they usually would have.

-On average, touring caravan owners said they spent two weeks or less in their caravan throughout the whole of 2020.
-Normally, they would have spent six weeks in their caravan.
+On average, touring caravan owners said they spent 0 to 2 weeks in their caravan throughout the whole of 2020.
+Normally, they would have spent 5 to 6 weeks in their caravan.

-Static caravan owners spent three to four weeks in their caravan in 2020, whereas they would usually spend three months there in a normal year.
+Static caravan owners spent 3 to 4 weeks in their caravan in 2020, whereas they would usually spend 2 to 3 months there in a normal year.